Marasuchus: Relation to Lagosuchus

+Diagram of the original Lagosuchus talampayensis fossil, stored at PULR (Universidad Nacional de La Rioja).
+Marasuchus was originally described as a species of Lagosuchus, and a 2019 paper revived their proposed synonymy.

 When the Tucuman specimen was first described by Romer in 1972, it was placed as the type specimen of a new species, Lagosuchus lilloensis.
 Lagosuchus talampayensis, the type species of Lagosuchus, had been named a few papers earlier in 1971.
 The two species were differentiated mainly on the basis of the Tucuman specimen being larger than the type specimen of L. talampayensis.
 In his 1975 review of the genus, Jose Bonaparte regarded the two species as synonymous, with L. lilloensis as a junior synonym of L. talampayensis.
 Many other sources published between 1972 and 1994 followed this conclusion.

 However, a later study by Paul Sereno and Andrea Arcucci (1994) concluded that the original type specimen of Lagosuchus was poorly preserved and undiagnostic.
 They argued against assigning other specimens to the genus Lagosuchus, which they regarded as a nomen dubium.
 They also noted that many referred PVL specimens had limb proportions and other subtle traits differing from Lagosuchus specimens stored elsewhere.

-On this basis, a new genus was erected to contain the PVL specimens.
-This new genus was called Marasuchus ("Mara crocodile"), a nod to the etymology of Lagosuchus ("Rabbit crocodile").
+On this basis, Sereno and Arcucci named a new genus to contain the PVL specimens.
+Its new name was Marasuchus ("Mara crocodile"), a nod to the etymology of Lagosuchus ("Rabbit crocodile").
 It was given the specific name Marasuchus lilloensis, based on Romer's species designation for the Tucuman specimen.
-Between 1994 and 2019, Marasuchus was considered a more diagnostic and well-described replacement name for the dinosauriform taxon known previously as Lagosuchus.
+Between 1994 and 2019, Marasuchus was considered a more diagnostic and better-described replacement name for dinosauriform fossils previously regarded as Lagosuchus.

-In 2019, the type specimen of Lagosuchus was re-examined by Federico Agnolin and Martin Ezcurra, who noted that the type specimen actually does share several of the diagnostic traits identified by Sereno and Arucci for Marasuchus.
-Furthermore, they argued that variations in size and certain features of the skeleton were either ontogenetic or individually variable.
+In 2019, the type specimen of Lagosuchus at Universidad Nacional de La Rioja was re-examined by Federico Agnolin and Martin Ezcurra.
+They noted that the type specimen actually does share several of the diagnostic traits identified by Sereno and Arucci for Marasuchus.
+Furthermore, they argued that variations in size and certain features of the skeleton were either ontogenetic (based on different ages) or individually variable within a species.
 As a result, they referred the PVL specimens back to Lagosuchus.
 Following their conclusion, Marasuchus lilloensis could be considered a synonym of Lagosuchus talampayensis once more.
+Otero et al. (2024), in an effort to model the evolution of archosaur biomechanics, also regarded the two species as the same animal, with Lagosuchus talampayensis taking priority.
+They also reevaluated whether all of the PVL specimens belong to dinosauriforms, since there has been some confusion regarding some fossils from different species labeled with the same number.